 Welcome!

-I am a third-year graduate student in the Department of Astronomy at the Center for Astrophysics | Harvard & Smithsonian; working with Prof. Karin I. Öberg on the origins of chemical species in space and how these processes affect star and planet formation.
+I am a 6th-year PhD candidate in the Department of Astronomy at the Center for Astrophysics | Harvard & Smithsonian; working with Prof. Karin I. Öberg on the origins of chemical species in space and how chemical processes affect star and planet formation.
+My research focuses on laboratory astrochemistry, mimicking chemical reactions on ices in cold space environments where stars and planets form.
+Through these experiments, I aim to understand the composition of planets and other celestial bodies, as well as understanding the different pathways leading to the composition of our Solar System.

 Here, you will find information about my research and links to my publications.
 If you have any questions about my work, feel free to email me.